szabeenglobal/Classification-of-PM2.5-concentration-using-machine-learning-approach/readme.md

 **UK Air quality banding**
 <br>
-According to Committee on the Medical Effects of Air Pollutants (COMEAP) the overall air pollution index for a site or region is determined by the highest concentration of five pollutants:
+According to Committee on the Medical Effects of Air Pollutants [COMEAP](https://www.gov.uk/government/collections/comeap-reports), the overall air pollution index for a site or region is determined by the highest concentration of five pollutants:

 - Nitrogen Dioxide
 - Sulphur Dioxide